shakibim/Bahon-Android-App/README.md

-## Bahon – Smart Transportation Mobile App
+## Bahon – Public Transportation Mobile App

 **Bahon** is an Android app developed for smart public transportation.
 The app is built with **Java** and **XML**, using **Firebase Authentication, Firestore, Realtime Database, and Cloud Functions** for backend operations.